Adaptive Time-step Training for Enhancing Spike-Based Neural Radiance Fields: THE PROPOSED METHOD

 We observe that both modes exhibit monotonically increasing weights toward later time steps, making the model performance sensitive to time step reduction.
 To address this, we propose a hybrid input scheme that strategically combines both modes:

 This hybrid approach modifies the weight function as:

 Crucially, this formulation maintains $\sum_{t=0}^{T-1} w(t, \tau) = 1$ for all $\tau > 1$.
 As demonstrated in Figure~\ref{fig:time_weights}, our hybrid mode significantly boosts the contribution of the initial time step while suppressing later time steps through appropriate $\tau$ selection.
-This mechanism enables effective time step reduction without compromising model performance.
+This mechanism enables effective time step reduction while reducing the sensitivity of rendering quality to temporal truncation.